Rolanddoda/articles/Unified SVG icons with Vite, Vue 3, Quasar and Pinia.md

 In this article, we will:

-- use custom SVG icons from Figma
+- use custom SVG icons
 - build a flexible and customizable reusable component to use SVG icons
-- create an interactive playground to play with the SvgIcon component and generate the code
 - use [Vite](https://vitejs.dev), [Vue 3](https://vuejs.org), [Quasar](https://quasar.dev) and [Pinia](https://pinia.vuejs.org)
 - use both [Composition API](https://vuejs.org/api/composition-api-setup.html#composition-api-setup) with [script setup](https://vuejs.org/api/sfc-script-setup.html#script-setup) and [Options API](https://vuejs.org/api/options-state.html) with Vue 3
-- Use built-in component: [Suspense](https://vuejs.org/guide/built-ins/suspense.html#suspense) *(Note: it's still an experimental feature)*
 - auto-register global components using `import.meta.glob` and `import.meta.globEager`
-- add responsive design with CSS Grid
-- add CSS Gradient rounded borders
 - link CSS values to dynamic component state using `v-bind` CSS function

 > Wait😲!
 All of these in an article ?